Appendix Operation or Appendix Removal Surgery – What is that?

 A conclusion by Dr. Maran – Appendicitis in a nutshell

 Dr. Maran is a gastro surgeon who regularly does appendix removal surgery in Chennai.
 He explains to us that appendicitis can happen to anyone.
-Therefore, Dr Maran advises us to not ignore any pain in the stomach.
+Therefore, Dr Maran advises us, not to ignore any pain in the stomach.
 According to Dr. Maran who performs Appendix Surgery in Chennai, appendicitis is easily cured in the early stages.
 In conclusion, he tells us that removing the appendix by surgical means is the only solution.